 Strong, Caring Professional Relationships

-We had outstanding relationships with several home health and hospice agencies that we can recommend.
-But it’s always up to the resident and their family to decide who they want to work with, and they are always welcome to bring in therapists from any area provider.
+We have outstanding relationships with several home health and hospice agencies that we can recommend but it’s always up to the resident and their family to decide with whom they want to work They are always welcome to bring in therapists from any area provider.
 We can help coordinate the appointments if the resident needs assistance.
-All therapists, including physical therapy, occupational therapy and speech therapy, are provided onsite, in the resident’s apartment or in the common areas.
-In addition, hospice providers are welcome into our community and in fact, we have some residents who receive long-term supportive care from hospice to augment the assisted living services we provide.
+All therapists, including physical therapy, occupational therapy and speech therapy, are provided on-site, in the resident’s apartment or in the common areas.
+In addition, hospice providers are welcome into our community.
+In fact, we have some residents who receive long-term supportive care from hospice to augment the assisted living services we provide.

 Our Community Lifestyle

+Bingo, sitting aerobics, arts and crafts, regular entertainment, church services and bible studies are among the popular activities in our community.
 Families are also a big part of our retirement community.
-They are always invited to come to any meal with their loved one, and many attend our various parties, whether it’s our annual Fourth of July extravaganza with fireworks and a bouncey house for the grandkids or a traditional Christmas dinner.
+They are welcome to come to any meal with their loved one.
+Many attend our various parties, whether it’s our annual Fourth of July extravaganza with fireworks and a bouncey house for the grandchildren or a traditional Christmas dinner.
 We feel it’s important that our residents are able to interact with their children and grandchildren and make every effort to help nurture those bonds.

 Our memory care residents enjoy many of the same activities, as well as play reminiscing games, such as Jeopardy and trivia games.
-It’s surprising to see how well they do – and how much joy it brings them when they answer questions correctly.
+It’s surprising to see how well they do and how much joy it brings them when they answer questions correctly.
 We also take our memory care residents on various outings.
-For example, when the flowers are blooming, our Memory Care Director will take them on the bus for a scenic ride and ice cream afterwards.
-We also take them out to eat once a week.
+For example, when the flowers are blooming, our Memory Care Director will take them on the bus for a scenic ride and ice cream.

 Partnering with the Local Neighborhood Community